n-malih/ChunkAssist/README.md

 # ChunkAssist
-LAMMPS fix ave/chunk output assistant
+LAMMPS fix ave/chunk and fix ave/time output assistant.
+You can use this tool to animate outputs from "fix ave/chunk" or "fix ave/time vector mode".

 ## Features:
 - Make animated plot